 Loving chocolate isn’t exclusive to one country or culture.
 Wherever you go in the world, you can find chocolate in some form or another.
 In addition to traditional chocolate bars and candies, many countries have found fun and unique ways to consume chocolate.
 Some creative chocolate uses have cultural significance, and some just taste delicious.

-Read on to learn how people in a few different countries enjoy their chocolate.
+Read on to learn how people in a few different countries enjoy chocolate.

 Mole was originally developed in Mexico as a chili-based sauce served with various meats.
 The word “mole” initially meant “mix,” but now the word almost always refers only to the dish.
 Over time, as Mexico interacted with other countries and discovered new foods, mole has become more complex, gaining ingredients and spawning local specialties.